Fatemehkiasaveh/TechWithWarriors/README.md

 **Results:**
 - The KNN model achieved an accuracy of **XX%** on the test set, correctly identifying the handwritten digits.

 ---

+## Task 04: Collaborative Filtering-based Recommendation System

+**Description:**
+This task involves creating a basic recommendation system using collaborative filtering.
+The system suggests items to users based on their past interactions and preferences.

+**Dataset:**
+- **MovieLens Dataset**: This dataset contains millions of movie ratings from users, which can be used to build and evaluate recommendation systems.

+**Implementation Details:**
+- **Model**: Collaborative Filtering
+- **Libraries Used**: Surprise (or similar libraries), pandas, numpy
+- **Evaluation Metrics**: Root Mean Squared Error (RMSE), Precision, Recall.

+**How to Run:**
+1. Clone the repository and navigate to the `MachineLearning` directory.
+2. Open the `collaborative_filtering_recommendation.ipynb` file in Google Colab or Jupyter Notebook.
+3. Run the cells in the notebook to train the model and evaluate its performance.

+**Results:**
+- The recommendation system achieved an RMSE of **XX** on the test set, demonstrating its effectiveness in suggesting relevant items to users.

+---